mmistakes/minimal-mistakes/_posts/reads/books.md

 ---

 # Abandoned
-<a name="did-not-finish"></a>

--- Books I didn't finish are marked with two dashes. --
+Books I didn't finish are marked with two dashes. --

 Why didn't I finish this book?
 I like to read one book at a time and years ago it took me months to slug my way through [a book](https://www.goodreads.com/review/show/1938583995?book_show_action=false&from_review_page=1)